Thursday, February 23, 2012

 And stumble around as they look for old friends,

-And when the bottle is empty they lay down their heads,
+‘Til the bottle is empty, then lay down their heads,

 In front of the Muni on their concrete beds,